5afe/safe-core-protocol-specs/modules/README.md

 ## Signature validators

 There are continuous efforts to expand the types of signatures supported by the EVM beyond the currently predominant secp256k1 elliptic curve.
 For example, a signature scheme gaining popularity is based on the secp256r1 elliptic curve (see EIP-7212).
 Signature Validators allow accounts to support new standards and enable use-cases such as Passkeys-enabled smart accounts, BLS/Schnorr or quantum-secure signatures.
 Inspired from [EIP-712](https://eips.ethereum.org/EIPS/eip-712) which specifies standard for typed structured data hashing and signing, a signature validator is expected to validate a signed message for a specific domain.
-To do so, a `SignatureValidatorManager` contract acts as storage for maintaining enabled validators (approved by the registry) per domain per account or a default signature validator.
+To do so, a `SignatureValidatorManager` contract acts as storage for maintaining enabled validators (approved by the registry) per domain per account or use a default signature validation scheme.

+Apart from validating EIP-712 typed signed message an account might also require to support other arbitrary signed messages for interaction with projects following other message hashing and signing formats.
+Signatures validator covers this requirement by using a default signature validation scheme which is discussed further.

-First, a signature validator must be enabled by the account which is outlined by the below sequence diagram.
+For enabling a domain specific EIP-712 signature validator, first a signature validator must be enabled by the account which is outlined by the below sequence diagram.

 ```mermaid
 sequenceDiagram